Explosions in Iran

 Following the start of the Israeli retaliatory strike, there was another rocket alert in northern Israel.
 The Israeli army announced that warning sirens were sounding in the coastal town of Nahariya and surrounding areas.
 There were initially no reports of possible casualties.
 The Lebanese Hezbollah militia, which is allied with Iran, has been bombarding Israel since the beginning of the Gaza war a year ago.
 Israel responded with massive air strikes and now also a ground offensive.
 Two men were injured by rocket debris in Nahariya on Thursday.

 The attack on Iran began during the Jewish day of rest, the Sabbath.
-Prior to this, high Jewish holidays had come to an end on Thursday evening.
+The high Jewish holiday had previously ended on Thursday evening.

 USA sees "maneuver for self-defense"